Nectria cinnabarina: The Ultimate Mushroom Guide

 Weakly parasitic and then saprobic, on twigs of Beech and occasionally other deciduous hardwoods; rarely on conifers.

-Mainly summer and autumn in Britain and Ireland, but some fruitbodies can often be found throughout the year.
+Mainly summer and autumn, but some fruitbodies can often be found throughout the year.

-There are several other reddish Nectria species and they are difficult to separate using macroscopic characters alone; however, in Britain and Ireland Nectria cinnabarina is the most common of the group.
+There are several other reddish Nectria species and they are difficult to separate using macroscopic characters alone.

 Nectria cinnabarina Taxonomy & Etymology